 45 minutes from 30A.
 Another world away.

-Old Charlie sits north of 30A in Walton County, Florida.
+Old Charlie sits about 45 minutes due north of Santa Rosa Beach in Walton County, Florida.
 Close enough to 30A and The Emerald Coast for a day at the beach, but far enough away for seclusion, peace, and quiet.

 Beaches, family, and everything else.